KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 General:

 * Waverider level is determined by world level.
-* The Waverider has 0 def and 0 elemental resistances.
+* The Waverider has 0 DEF and 0 Elemental resistances.
 * Waverider heals 0.65% when the player is outside of it, and 5% when inside and not in combat.
 Percentages are in terms of waverider max HP.

 Waverider-Terrain interactions: